.png)

 ✔ Markets are led by local community members, turning recipients into decision-makers.

-✔ Surplus food is a tool for empowerment, not just assistance - workshops and events run alongside the markets, teaching preservation, cooking, and sustainability.
+✔ Surplus food is a tool for empowerment, not just assistance - workshops and events run alongside the markets, teaching food preservation, cooking, and sustainability.

 In addition to 7 markets, we distribute rescued food through 20 grassroots networks and NGOs, reaching East Jerusalemites, asylum seekers, ultra-Orthodox single mothers, the Domari community, and homebound elderly.